GeigerGraph for Networks

 This Network version of GeigerGraph software has three primary applications:

 1.)
 You can become part of a growing nationwide grass roots Radiation Monitoring Network, contributing to the National Radiation Map, where that data is available to anyone in the US or the world at this web site:

 2.)
 Or, if you are a municipal Fire Department in a large city, for instance, you could set up a network of Radiation Monitoring Stations at key locations around the city, such as harbors, piers, tunnels, bridges, airports, etc. and monitor the Radiation level at each site in real time from a central station, receiving any Radiation Alerts that may arise, so that you can take immediately action to control potential exposure.
 Because the Radiation Map is fully interactive, you can zoom in and keep the Map at the zoom level for just your Metropolitan Area, or zoom in further at any time down to the City Street level.

 3.)
 Or, a Community Group could set up Radiation Monitoring Stations around a nuclear power plant, for instance.
-You could zoom in on the Radiation Map to just the region around the Nuclear Power Plant, showing your community group's network of monitoring stations, and even upload that Regional Map for viewing by the general population in your area.
+You could zoom in on the Radiation Map to just the region around the Nuclear Power Plant, showing your community group's network of monitoring stations, and even upload that Regional Map and your Graph(s) for viewing by the general population in your area.

 Compatible Geiger Counters:

 Order Geiger Graph for Networks here.
 Choose this option if all you need is just the Software itself, and not a Data Cable, and then choose a Station Name farther below.
 The software will be issued by download, and you will receive download instructions by email after submitting your order.
 (Please disregard the auto generated Shipping calculation - we will not charge any shipping- just the $61).
 This download order is typically processed within 1 business day.